pzivich/Delicatessen/docs/Built-in Equations.rst

 Sometimes extreme observations, termed outliers, occur.
 The mean is generally sensitive to these outliers.
 A common approach to handling outliers is to exclude them.
 However, exclusion ignores all information contributed by outliers, and should only be done when outliers are a result of experimental error.
-Robust statistics have been proposed as middle ground, whereby outliers contribute to estimation but their influence is constrained.
+Robust statistics have been proposed as middle ground, whereby outliers contribute to estimation but their overall influence is constrained.

 .. code::